Updated: Jan 25

 2 cups polenta (Bob's Red Mill is great!)

 Heat water to a boil.
 Lower flame to medium, and add polenta in a slow and steady stream, stirring constantly to prevent lumps.
 Cook for 5-8 minutes or until thickened to the consistency of dense oatmeal, i.e. thick but still pourable.
-Season if desired.
+Turn off the heat and season with miso to taste, if desired.
 Pour onto a large cutting board forming a large, rectangular loaf.
 A thicker consistency will yield a higher loaf, but if it cooks too long, it will become too thick and won't spread.
 Cool for several hours to solidify completely.
 Cut ½ – ¾” thick slices (a sharp knife does the trick; Italians like to use a taut thin wire).
 In each slice cut out shapes freehand or with cookie cutters.
 And voilà!
 Polenta Pals are ok served cold but better rewarmed in the oven or pan toasted (without oil) in a good quality nonstick skillet.
 They'll last about a week in the fridge and freeze beautifully.

 Make cooking and eating a joy for yourself and your family.
 Eating is a pleasure and plant-based polenta pals make it so much more fun!
 Buon appetito e buon divertimento!

-Cathy Katin-Grazzini, plant-based chef, cooking instructor, nutritional coach, and food blogger, is the Food Editor of VegWorld Magazine, Plant-Based Culinary Medicine Educator and Chef at Matrix Personalized Medicine (New Canaan, Connecticut), and owner of Cathy's Kitchen Prescription, LLC (Ridgefield, Connecticut).
+Cathy Katin-Grazzini, plant-based chef, cooking instructor, lifestyle coach, and food blogger, is the author of Love the Foods that Love You Back and owner of Cathy's Kitchen Prescription, LLC in Ridgefield, Connecticut.

 When she's not cooking up a storm, inventing, fermenting, dehydrating, and creating managed chaos in her test kitchen, she's teaching students, medical practitioners, and fellow chefs about the joys and health benefits of cooking with plants.